mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 I spend day managing humans, teams, decisions, tradeoffs and deliveries.
 At my day job I can't experience the full scale of this transformation.
 Too many restrictions, for the right reasons.

-That's fine, but by the time a decisions gets made, the state of the art has shifted and is too ahead.
-An evergreen project is needed
+That's fine, but by the time a decisions gets made, the state of the art has shifted 12 times and whatever you thought was cool isn't anymore.
+An evergreen project is needed.

 <hr>

-I'm biased towards writing a technical posts but I want to mix this one with technical and non technical thinking.
+Haven't written a post in ages but I wanted to do this one.
+I want it to be a technical time capsule as well as something that captures the awkwardness of it all.

-The trigger for writing this entry (I haven't written much in years) wasn't: "_This surely will be handy to others_".
+My trigger for wanting to write wasn't: "_This surely will be handy to others_".

 It was more of "What the _hell_ are we doing here?".